Over the last few years, we've helped a lot of people fix problems with their Joomla sites.

 Incorrect file permissions are a really common reason for installation and operational errors.

 We highly recommend Admin Tools, not just to fix permissions problems, but also for many other Joomla health issues.
-The free version is good enough for many tasks and the commercial version is even better.
+The free Core version is good enough for many tasks.
+The commercial Pro version is even better.
 Admin Tools is covered in our Joomla security class.

-After installing Admin Tools, go to Components > Admin Tools and you'll see two buttons:
+- After installing Admin Tools, go to Components > Admin Tools.
+You'll see two buttons:

 - Permissions Configuration: this allows you to set the permissions you want for your files and folders.
 This tutorial explains what all the permissions are, but the short version is that we recommend 755 for folders and 644 for files.
 We recommend paying particular attention to your configuration.php and index.php files.
 Those should be set as low as 444, if possible.

-- Fix Permissions: this allows you to apply the permissions you chose in Permissions Configuration area.
+- Fix Permissions: this allows you to apply the permissions you chose in the Permissions Configuration area.

 Solution #3: Clean the /tmp/ directory